|Team||Publications||News \ Press|

 Locomotion, Grasping, and Manipulation

-A four-legged, hydraulically-driven robot for locomotion, building on the customization and refinement of existing platforms for operation in the identified industrial / hazardous test environment.
+The HyQReal hydraulically-driven quadruped robot for locomotion, building on the customization and refinement of the platform for operation in the identified industrial / hazardous test environment.

-A novel, multiple degrees-of-freedom manipulator arm for grasping and manipulation, capable of attaching task-dedicated end-effectors, and with sufficient reach and dexterity, to be mounted on top of the legged locomotion robot.
+The novel, multiple degrees-of-freedom INAIL-IIT manipulator arm for grasping and manipulation, capable of attaching task-dedicated end-effectors (e.g., HERI-II hand), and with sufficient power and dexterity.

 Haptic Teleoperation and Intuitive Visualization

-Novel 3D user interaction interfaces for intuitive visualization, with a joystick tele-navigation system, integrated augmented reality for assistance, and virtual reality environments for an immersive interaction experience.
+Novel 3D user interaction interfaces for intuitive visualization, with integrated augmented reality for 3D remote perception, and virtual reality environments for an immersive interaction experience.

 The Overall Architecture

-The image shows the overall architecture of the TELEOPERAZIONE concept, with the various subsystems.
+The image shows the overall architecture of the Robot Teleoperativo concept, with the various subsystems.
 As is evident, the solid arrows indicate the inter-connections.
 The two-sided arrows indicate bi-directional communication and control.